How Do I

 This practice is prevalent, and it doesn't have to be a torturous process if you choose a company with years of experience and excellent brokers.
 This decision depends on the plaintiff's (your) needs and circumstances, since sometimes when a financial problem arises people need cash immediately.
 Yielding these give the plaintiff (you) the opportunity to have some money for settlements to pay unexpected expenses or invest in other opportunities.
 It is your money and make it work for you.

 This is why it is important to have a plan for selling payments, even if it is just only a portion.
 To fully understand your financial situation now and in the near future.
 It would not make sense to sell your entire structured settlement if you won't be able to pay your bills in six months.
 However, if you are in need of immediate cash, then this is a choice which you may have to make.

 You don't have to sell it all at once if you only need a determined amount of cash.
 Only you can decide if yielding it is the best decision for you, and the broker can provide advice to help you through the process and make the cash you need available to you in a timely fashion.

 No, especially if you only need a portion of the money.
 You can choose a piece or the entire account; it depends on your needs.
 Generally, most people sell only parts of their payment stream.
-Whatever your choice, call 888-404-4242, to start the process.
+Whatever your choice, call 888-404-4242 to contact us and to start the process.
 A settlement annuity company can best assist you.